dougblackjr/septabot/readme.md

 This is going to be a very simple implementation of the SEPTA stats API to determine which train heading outbound is coming next.

 We'll learn:
-+ Very basic git and php stuff
++ Very basic git and PHP stuff
 + Pseudocode
 + How to call an API and parse the data
 + How to Dump and Die!
 + How to never trust user input

+This won't necessarily be best practices, but just enough to get your hands dirty in PHP.

 ### You'll Need
 + A computer